A Trauma-Informed Care

 Diana Perry, PsyD, LPC

 Dr. Diana Perry serves as the Regional Trauma Coordinator for Capitol Region Education Council (CREC).
+She also sits on the Steering Committee for CT’s Trauma-Informed School Mental Health (TISMH) Task Force.
 Prior to CREC, Diana was a Senior Project Coordinator for the Child Health and Development Institute (CHDI).
 In this role, she provided statewide and team-specific training, clinical & implementation consultation, and technical assistance for schools and districts interested in offering evidence-based, trauma-focused groups to their student body.
 Before CHDI, Dr. Perry was a clinician for 12 years.
 In those years, she served in Methadone Maintenance Treatment Programs, outpatient clinics, and/or schools located in Manhattan, Brooklyn, San Francisco, New Haven, and West Haven.
+Diana has developed a firm understanding of the stress and resilience that trauma exposure can produce.
+She believes that if every level of a system has support to engage in dialogue internally and externally about trauma exposure & toxic stress, then that system will be more capable of making the changes that are necessary for prioritizing relationships and practices that are safer and more equitable.

 Cynthia Ratchelous, M.S., Sixth-Year Certificate in Educational Leadership